gabebravo/pl-formik-example/README.md

 ##### TODO

 Make API call function more flexible - use other search params<br>
-Add modal to handle scenario where no users are found
+Add modal to handle scenario where no users are found / email invalid